Sponsor a tour event for Omali Yeshitela on your campus or in your community

 Chairman Omali Yeshitela of the African People's Socialist Party

 Uhuru News, the online voice of the International African Revolution.

-in an orgy of public grief and displays of self-serving heroism in the wake of the April 15, 2013 twin bombings at the iconic Boston Marathon.
+At the time of this writing the U.S. is involved in an orgy of public grief and displays of self-serving heroism in the wake of the April 15, 2013 twin bombings at the iconic Boston Marathon.

 The two bombings, utilizing a pressure cooker and metal container of some sort, resulted in nearly 200 casualties, with three fatalities, up to now.
 The number of amputations inflicted on the unsuspecting spectators oblivious to the fact they were milling about in a war zone punctuated the horror of the bombings.